 An oral presentation with the government is like a job interview.
 Your goal is to present well and ultimately win the contract.

-Oral presentations are becoming a more common requirement in government proposals, so it’s necessary to have a process that empowers both team chemistry and a smooth performance.
+Oral presentations are becoming a more common requirement in government proposals, so it’s necessary to have a process that empowers both team chemistry and smooth performance.

 Phase One: Orals Planning and Slide Preparation